-Since the law imposes firm statutory deadlines by which a medical malpractice lawsuit must be filed, consider speaking with a personal injury attorney at Domnick Cunningham & Whalen today to ensure your right to legal recovery is adequately protected.
+Since the law imposes firm statutory deadlines by which a medical malpractice lawsuit must be filed, consider speaking with a personal injury attorney at Domnick Cunningham & Yaffa today to ensure your right to legal recovery is adequately protected.

 Deadline to File a Medical Misdiagnosis Case in Belle Glade

 As stated in Florida Statutes § 95.11, patients who are injured due to a medical provider’s malpractice generally have two years in which to file a lawsuit seeking civil damages.
 Furthermore, regardless of when the patient learns of the laboratory or medical provider’s negligence, they would have no more than four years from the date they are injured to file suit under Florida’s statute of repose.

 It is paramount to speak with an ovarian cancer medical misdiagnosis attorney in Belle Glade right after discovering an injury to ensure compliance with the appropriate statutory deadlines.
 A lawyer could advise the injured patient regarding any rare exceptions which could pertain to their situation.